axtgr/corrie/README.md

 ## Execution Modes

 Corrie supports different execution modes that affect how it treats promises.
-For each mode there is a function assigned to the corresponding property on the main Corrie function.
+You can pass a mode as a setting (e.g. `corrie({ mode: 'async'}, ...)`) or use the corresponding method of the main Corrie function.

 ### `auto`